hapi-robo/stt-comparison/README.md

 ## Usage
 First start the appropriate Python virtual environment:
 ```
-$ . venv/xxx/bin/activate
+$ . venv/XXX/bin/activate
 ```

 Then run the script.
 Note that all scripts are located in the `scripts` directory.
 ```
-$ python stt_xxx.py /path/to/audio/sample.wav
+$ python stt_XXX.py /path/to/audio/sample.wav
 ```

-where `xxx` can be:
+where `XXX` can be:
 * `google`
 * `ibm`
 * `wit`